vrivellino/clojure-west-2014-demo/README.md

 Simple Web Service that saves messages to Datomic.

-_Note: the web app is currently a work-in-progress._
+_Note: the web app is currently a work-in-progress._ Right now, it runs locally but fails to initialize under Tomcat when deployed via a war file.
+Hope to have it fixed up in a few days.

 ## Overview